feranto/WhatTheHack-Student/README.md

 - Copy the AKS cluster DNS host name from Azure Portal
 - Deploy the content-web service and Ingress Controller using the HTTP Application Routing Add on feature.
   -  The reference template can be found in the Files section in Teams: template-web-ingress-deploy.
-  -  Change the ACR &amp; AKS DNS Name to match yours.
+  -  Change the ACR & AKS DNS Name to match yours.
 - Verify the DNS records are created, and if so, access the application using the DNS name, e.g http://fabmed.[YOUR\_AKS\_DNS\_ID].[REGION].aksapp.io

-\*\*\*BONUS: Use a Helm Chart to deploy nginx Ingress Controller in an HA configuration
+**BONUS: Use a Helm Chart to deploy nginx Ingress Controller in an HA configuration**

 # Challenge Set 10: Operations and Monitoring